 Cabarets, nightclubs, erotic stores, neon lights ...
 The red light district of Paris is worth a visit and also the subject of more than one anecdote.

 Another neighborhood worth visiting in Paris is the Latin Quarter, south of the Ile de la Cité.
-Although it tends to go unnoticed by many tourists, the Latin Quarter has a special and cozy charm.
-In addition to landmarks such as the Pantheon or the Sorbonne, this neighborhood has excellent sweet shops and during this walking tour of the Latin Quarter of Paris of about an hour you will visit one of them with an aperitif included.
+Although it often goes unnoticed by many tourists, the Latin Quarter has a special charm and coziness.
+In addition to emblematic places like the Pantheon or the Sorbonne, this neighborhood has excellent sweet shops and during this walking tour of the Latin Quarter of Paris of about an hour you will visit one of them with an aperitif included.

 Paris is so diverse that each traveler has a preference for a particular area.
 For this reason there are private tours in which the traveler is the one who sets the itinerary.
 This tailor-made tour of Paris is the best option to explore the city in depth and also with a local guide expert in the city.